-In addition to the audits described in OICR's Logging and Auditing policy, the scheduled audits listed below take place to review active accounts and access to the OTB Central Database.
-The OTB Senior Analyst will be responsible for performing each of these audits, maintaining related documentation in the IT Request Tracker system, notifying the Information Security Officer of the findings, and reporting any suspected breaches immediately as described in OICR's Policy Statement 10.0 Information Security Incident Response.
+In addition to the audits described in OICR's Policy and Procedures in Respect of a Security and a Privacy Audit, the scheduled audits listed below take place to review active accounts and access to the OTB Central Database.
+The OTB Senior Analyst will be responsible for performing each of these audits, maintaining related documentation in the IT Request Tracker system, notifying the Information Security Officer of the findings, and reporting any suspected breaches immediately as described in OICR's Policy and Procedures for Information Security and Privacy Breach Management.
 Audits consist of the following reviews:

 - Biannual review of TissueMetrix and Oracle accounts: to verify that only active OTB employees have active accounts; - Biannual review of TissueMetrix login information: to verify that only active OTB employees have logged into TissueMetrix, and to investigate anything unusual.
-The OTB Senior Analyst will produce a report from the TissueMetrix production database detailing login information (i.e., username, login date/time and logout date/time); - Biannual review of Oracle login information: to verify that only active OTB employees have logged into the database via other applications (e.g., Crystal Reports), to review System account login attempts (AIM remote access), and to investigate anything unusual; and - Biannual review of other accounts listed in the OTB Data Access Form (e.g., document management and contact management system), to ensure that only active OTB employees have access to other OTB files.
+The OTB Senior Analyst will produce a report from the TissueMetrix production database detailing login information (i.e., username, login date/time and logout date/time); - Biannual review of Oracle login information: to verify that only active OTB employees have logged into the database via other applications (e.g., Crystal Reports), to review System account login attempts (Inspirata Canada remote access), and to investigate anything unusual; and - Biannual review of other accounts listed in the OTB Data Access Form (e.g., SharePoint and contact management system), to ensure that only active OTB employees have access to other OTB files.

-The policy and procedures also require agents to notify OTB at the first reasonable opportunity, in accordance with the Policy and Procedures for Privacy Breach Management, if an agent breaches or believes there may have been a breach of this policy or its procedures.
+The policy and procedures also require agents to notify OTB at the first reasonable opportunity, in accordance with the Policy and Procedures for Information Security and Privacy Breach Management, if an agent breaches or believes there may have been a breach of this policy or its procedures.